Code of practice: research degrees

 Examining Committee

-Upon notification of a thesis title Student Administration contacts the lead supervisor and invites them to nominate the examining committee.
+Upon receipt of the submitted thesis, Student Administration contacts the relevant Faculty Dean and invites them to nominate the examining committee.

 The Examining Committee includes an independent chair, at least one internal examiner and at least one external examiner.
 Where the candidate is or has been a member of the academic staff of the University (according to the definition in the statutes) or in the absence of a suitably qualified internal examiner there should be at least two external examiners.